fpgasystems/Vitis_with_100Gbps_TCP-IP/README.md

-# Vitis with 100 Gbps TCP/IP Network Stack
+# EasyNet: 100 Gbps TCP/IP Network Stack for HLS

-This repository provides TCP/IP network support at 100 Gbit/s in Vitis and provides several examples to demonstrate the usage.
+This repository provides TCP/IP network support at 100 Gbit/s in Vitis-HLS and provides several examples to demonstrate the usage.

 ## Architecture Overview